 Tips for Parents of College Students

-Although each parent-child relationship is unique, and while each parent may face different challenges in parenting a college student, there are similarities in the challenges.
+Although each parent-child relationship is unique and each parent may face different challenges with their college student, there are moments that can be universal when your “baby” heads off to university life.

-It typically involves knowing how much to let go and encouraging your child to become independent versus how much you should continue to provide support to your child, whether that’s emotional support or financial.
+You’ll need to know how much to let go and encourage your child to become independent versus how much you should continue to provide support, whether that’s emotional support or financial.

-• Being mindful about how often you communicate and giving your college student space while also staying available.
+• Be mindful about how often you communicate and give your college student space while also staying available.
+Texting constantly and expecting quick replies will be unrealistic for many parents.

-• Recognizing that you may not always be kept in the loop.
-FERPA (Federal Education Records Privacy Act) gives college students new privacy rights that can be defined pretty broadly.
+• You may be used to getting those report cards regularly and monitoring your child’s checkups at the doctor’s office.
+Recognize that now, times are changing, and you may not always be kept in the loop.
+FERPA (or the Federal Education Records Privacy Act) gives college students new privacy rights that can be defined pretty broadly.
 You may want to talk to your child about signing a FERPA waiver that will give you more access to information.

 Parenting College Students During Summer Break

-This can include things like withholding judgment about your child’s actions and making requests rather than demands—even when you’re sure you’re right!
+This can include things like withholding judgment about your child’s actions and making requests rather than demands — even when you’re sure you’re right.
+Your child is growing up and stretching their wings, both at school and when they return.
+They are becoming a full-fledged adult, after all.

-Analyze what rules are the most important and focus on those, letting other ones go.
+Analyze which rules are the most important, and focus on those, letting other ones go.
 One example is you might ask that he or she call you if dinner will be missed, but not try to impose a curfew.

 Recognize that during summer break you’ll probably need to readjust to being together, while also focusing on enjoying your time together.